dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 **[Client Credentials](https://auth0.com/docs/api-auth/grant/client-credentials):** used for machine-to-machine communication.

-To start with, this article will touch on the most common form of grant type which is going to help us shed light on OAuth, without overcomplicating it.
+This article will only touch on the most common form of grant type which is going to help us shed light on OAuth, without overcomplicating it.
 [Read more about OAuth 2.0 and the other grant types](https://auth0.com/docs/protocols/oauth2).

 #### Authorization code grant